Button

 Don't

-- Don't use buttons for external navigation.
-Use an HTML link (<a>) or Text button if the result of clicking the element is opening a link of an external page.
+- Don’t use buttons for external navigation.
+Use an HTML link (<a>) or a Text button instead.

 - Don't use icons in buttons without a text label.
 Very few icons are universally understood.